Make sure to put all your handler names in your controller as a comma separated list into the global

 Update: Sockets work in Linux server engine since version 7.1.0 RC 1 too.
 This means you can use the Trackback library on Linux.

-Update: This issue reappeared with LC server version 9.0.0 on Linux and macOS.
+Update: This issue reappeared with LC server version 9.0.0 on macOS.

 Asynchronous requests are currently (up to LC server version 9.0.1) not working, presumably this is due to a bug in tsNet, see bug 18961.